 2. Butt kicks: forward jogging while alternating quick movements of kicking your butt with your heels.

 There definitely is a point where you can overdo the stretching, especially before a race.
 Remember that what works for someone else may not necessarily work for you.
 Try to figure out a stretching routine that best fits your needs and start incorporating it into your workouts so your body gets used to the stretching before race day.

-Varsha Seemangal, PT, DPT, MST, USATF-L1, RRCA is a physical therapist at Hospital for Special Surgery’s Rehabilitation Department.
-She received her doctorate in physical therapy from Columbia University.
-Seemangal is a lifelong runner and has completed two marathons, several half-marathons and many 5K races.
-Her clinical interests include sports-related injuries and how they relate to musculoskeletal care.
+Varsha Seemangal is a doctor of physical therapy and manager at the Hospital for Special Surgery Integrative Care Center.
+She is a USA Track & Field Level I Certified Coach and Road Runners Club of America Certified Coach.
+She is also a lifelong runner and has completed two marathons, several half-marathons, and many 5K races.
+Her clinical interests include sports-related injuries, specifically in runners and race-walkers, and how they relate to musculoskeletal deficits.